Luis Bográn

 Luis Bográn Barahona (3 June 1849 – 9 July 1895) was a president of Honduras, who served two consecutive terms from 30 November 1883 to 30 November 1891.
 He was born in the northern Honduran department of Santa Bárbara on 3 June 1849 to Saturnino Bográn Bonilla and Gertrudis Barahona Leiva.
 He was a member of a prominent and wealthy political family.
 The last name "Bográn" derives from the French surname "Beaugrand".
-Luis Bográn was brother of future president Francisco Bográn (5 October 1919 - 1 February 1920) and first cousin of future president Miguel Paz Barahona (1 February 1925 - 1 February 1929).
+Luis Bográn was the brother of future president Francisco Bográn (5 October 1919 – 1 February 1920) and first cousin of future president Miguel Paz Barahona (1 February 1925 – 1 February 1929).

 Background

 After successfully completing his secondary school studies in his home town, Bográn pursued a law degree at the University of San Carlos in Guatemala, and later pursued a career in the military.
 Bográn reached the rank of general within a few years, after successful military campaigns against Salvadoran military adversaries attempting to infiltrate national territory.
 He married Teresa Morejon Ferrera in 1878.
 Soon after, he became involved in politics, and later became ex-president Marco Aurelio Soto's protégé.